smmnloes/pyMDB/README.md

 #### Search filters
 On `localhost:4200` you will find the search interface.
 Some quick notes on the search filters:
 * __Title__: Search by movie title.
-This also matches partial names, e.g. "Star Wa" matches "Star Wars" and is case insensitive.
-Supports titles in any language.
+Performs a full text search on titles in all languages.
 * __Genres__: Select up to 3 Genres
 * __Min.
 Rating__: Only show results with rating higher than this value.
 This also implies that a certain threshold for number of votes will be applied.
 This value can be changed in `py-backend/src/Services/QueryService` under __MIN_NUM_VOTES__.
 * __Min.
 Year/Max.
 Year__: Get only results from certain time period